The Chow Chow Breed Council is committed to responsible dog ownership and to the future of the Chow Chow.

 11. Will supply written details of all dietary requirements and give guidance concerning responsible ownership when placing dogs in a new home.

 12. Will ensure that all relevant Kennel Club documents are provided to the new owner when selling or transferring a dog, and will agree, in writing, to forward any relevant documents at the earliest opportunity, if not immediately available.
+Only KC Registered Chow Chows to be used for breeding.
+These should be only of recognised coat colour as listed in the Kennel Club Breed Standard.

 13. Will not sell any dog to commercial dog wholesalers, retail pet dealers or directly or indirectly allow dogs to be given as a prize or donation in a competition of any kind.
 Will not sell by sale or auction Kennel Club registration certificates as stand alone items (not accompanying a dog)